-On TV, the History channel drama Vikings kept the interest in Norsemen alive for seven years till Christmas 2020, turning the characters of Ragnar Lothbrok, Lagertha, and Floki into household names once again.
+On TV, the History Channel drama Vikings kept the interest in Norsemen alive for seven years till Christmas 2020, turning the characters of Ragnar Lothbrok, Lagertha, and Floki into household names once again.
 This, of course, added to the pantheon already created by the Marvel Cinematic Universe, which re-introduced the likes of Thor, Loki, Odin, and Heimdall to modern audiences.
 The Vikings show is due to return soon in a spin-off called Valhalla, albeit with a new set of characters born several decades after the close of the original series.
-The franchise has already made significant in-roads into other forms of media, though.
+The franchise has already made significant inroads into other forms of media, though.

 Comic books have become an almost essential companion for TV, movie, and video game properties in recent years.
 Vikings first joined this family in 2014 but there have been a number of comics and graphic novels released since then, including those subtitled Godhead and Uprising.

-Of course, for the sake of Vikings in video gaming, the previous doesn’t really matter, as there are plenty of other titles set in Nordic times.
+For the sake of Vikings in video gaming, the previous doesn’t really matter, as there are plenty of other titles set in Nordic times.
 God of War (2018) and its upcoming sequel GoW: Ragnarok, Assassin’s Creed: Valhalla (2020), Vikings: Wolves of Midgard (2017), and the BAFTA-winning Hellblade: Senua’s Sacrifice (2017) all hint at something of a contest among publishers for the Norsemen’s throne.
 While these bubbles of related entertainment tend to come and go in dramatic fashion (look at the recent zombie and vampire crazes), the rush to capitalise on the popularity of Viking people has seemed a little slower, which has preserved their overall popularity with the public.

 Where does the quality lie, though?
-Let’s take a look at the best games in the niche and how they maintain interest in these storied monastery-robbers.
+Let’s take a look at the best games in the niche and how they maintain interest in these storied monastery robbers.